nielsenjared/nielsenjared.github.io/content/blog/algorithms/index.md

 ### Understand the Problem

-TODO
+If you're a good developer, you'll realize that the best solutions emerge from listening to your customer tell their story.

-Many alogirthms are disguised as story problems, such as the farmer who needs to get his goose, his corn, and his fox across the river.
+Many alogirthms are disguised as story problems, such as the farmer who needs to get his What does he do?

+, his corn, and his fox across the river.
 But!
 He can only carry one of these at a time.
-If left alone, the goose will eat the corn and the fox will eat the goose.
+If left alone, the What does he do?

+ will eat the corn and the fox will eat the What does he do?

+.
 How does he get everything across?

 Story time.

 User story time, that is.

-I know.
+Yeah, I know.

 They're awkward.